Employment law changes will give employees the right to claim unfair dismissal from six months in, removing the two-year qualifying period.

 Dismissal Cube

-The two-year qualifying service requirement for making a claim for unfair dismissal* will be removed, and employees will have the right not to be unfairly dismissed from day 1.
+The two-year qualifying service requirement for making a claim for unfair dismissal* will be removed, and employees will have the right not to be unfairly dismissed from six months in.
 However, employers will still be able to dismiss fairly during an “initial period of employment”, i.e. a probationary period (likely to be limited to nine months in length, although this is subject to consultation), by following a shorter, light-touch process (to be confirmed).

 Only employees who have started employment will have the right to claim unfair dismissal.